anirbanmukherjee2709/tsai_end2.0_Session_7/Assignment-1/README.md

 ![](train_valid_label_loss_5.png)

-The training and validation accuracy the model for sentiment (for sentiments on scale 0-4):
+The training and validation accuracy the model for sentiments (for sentiments on scale 0-4):

 ![](train_valid_label_accuracy_5.png)